 Bullying is not against the law.
-However, harassment is unlawful under the 2010 Equality Act when it is linked to factors such as race, religion, gender, disability or pregnancy.
+However, harassment is unlawful under the Protection from Harassment Act 1997 and the Equality Act when it is linked to factors such as race, religion, gender, disability or pregnancy.

 Bullying and harassment can take place in a number of ways, including:-